Now everyone can try Find My AirPods for iOS and Night Shift for Mac

 Related: iOS 10.3 - What's new

-With beta 1 of macOS Sierra 10.12.4, users will be able to trial the Night Shift feature which first arrived on iOS 9.3 last year.
+With beta 1 of macOS Sierra 10.12.4, users will be able to trial the Night Shift feature, which first arrived on iOS 9.3 last year.

 The feature reduces the blue light emitted by the display which can lead to poor sleep if used at night.